ArdaSeremet/SBC-RealTimeIO/README.markdown

 When the installation process finishes, the system will be up and running as a Systemd service named "realtimeio".
 Systemd service will be automatically started up when the server boots up.

+## Buy Me A Coffee
+If you like what I made, you can contribute to me by buying a coffee for me from [this link](https://www.buymeacoffee.com/ArdaSeremet)

 #### Systemd Commands
 ##### Use sudo privileges while running these commands.
 | Command | Description |